react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 filter: (callbackfn: (value: Data) => boolean) => TObserver<Data>
 ```

+Creates a filtered observer that applies a callback function to each value emitted by the source observer and only emits the values for which the callback returns true.

 ### merge

 ```ts
 merge: <T = unknown>(observer: TObserver<T>) => TObserver<Data | T>
 ```

+Merges the provided observer with another observer of type T, returning a new observer that emits values
+of type `Data &vert; T`.

 ### tap